VI.17.42 Pompeii. Victims 50 to 53. April 2019.

 Plaster casts of fugitives found in the lower corridor, see VI.17.42, Lower and Garden, for area.
 Photo courtesy of Buzz Ferebee.

 VI.17.42 Pompeii.
 Victims 51, 52 and 50 on display in the pyramid in the amphitheatre, September 2015.
-Plaster-casts of the family group.
+Plaster-casts of three of the group.

 VI.17.42 Pompeii.
 Boscoreale Antiquarium 2011.

-Family group consisting of a man (victim 50) and a woman (52), who was holding a child (51).
+Group consisting of a man (victim 50) and a man (52), who was holding a child (51).

 VI.17.42, Pompeii, May 2018.